 I was very young, very raw, but with a good “eye” and a passion.
 That was all Mohammed Amin needed, and he gave me that first shipment on a handshake, no signed legally binding agreements, simply a list and total.
 I made a small down-payment with my last pennies and agreed to finalise the account in a year or three.

 I returned in 18 months but could not find Mohammed Amin.
 My enquiries were treated in hushed undertones.

 As it transpired Mohammed Amin was a smuggler.
-He had made his money with a camel train crossing the desert into modern Iran and this explained how he became to be on good terms with the interesting tribal groups.
+He had made his money with a camel train crossing the desert into modern Persia and this explained how he became to be on good terms with the interesting tribal groups.

 The camel train had been caught and confiscated.
 He lost much of his wealth and his younger brother, who led the train, was now a cripple.

 After searching, I found Mohammed Amin in the run-down shoe market, managing a women’s shoe shop where the customers, fully covered in the ubiquitous Afghan blue pleated chadry, sat on metal chairs and proffered a stockinged foot.

 He apologised to me that he could no longer do the rug business and introduced me to Qasim who was to be my best friend and supplier for many years, till his disappearance.